Public question time

 Council meetings are an integral part of the planning, policy and decision-making process of Council.
 We encourage members of the public to attend Council meetings and participate during public question time.

-As to the form of questions, they must be in writing, in English, and be 75 words or less.
+As to the form of questions, they must be in writing, preferably in English, and be 75 words or less.
 Questions may include a short preamble (up to 150 words).
 A maximum of one question will be accepted from any one person per Council meeting.

 Lodge a public question